 CompTIA, otherwise known as the Computing Technology Industry Association is the certifying body.
 They have certified over two million IT professionals since the 1990s.

 The Network+ certification is one of CompTIA’s foundational certificates.
 CompTIA certifications are updated about every three years, and the old versions are retired.
 The current Network+ exam, N10-007, was launched in March 2018 and will be effective for three years.
+The Network+ certification prep offered at our Sacramento, California campus is always the latest version available.
 This latest version added new topics such as security and network resiliency.

 The certification covers five areas: